jpetazzo/intro-to-docker/slides/Working_With_Volumes/Body.md

         . . .
     }]

-<!SLIDE printonly>
+---
+class: extra-details

-# Checking volumes used by a container
+## Checking volumes used by a container

 To look which paths are actually volumes, and to what they are bound, use ``docker inspect`` (again):